YlanAllouche/jsonresume-theme-awesomish/README.md

 This package includes a cover letter generator that maintains theming continuity with the jsonresume resume.

+> Pupetter has not been added as dependecy to this project since it's not needed for a `jsonresume` theme but you must add it manually if you want to be able to generate cover letters as well.

 ## Usage

 ### NPM Scripts (in-project)